yujiabe/ruby-1.9.x-rpm/README.md

 # What is this spec?

 This spec is an attempt to push for a stable replacement of Ruby 1.8.x with 1.9.2+ on RHEL based systems.
-I have based it off of the work of [FrameOS](http://www.frameos.org) specs for Ruby 1.9.2 and Ruby Enterprise Edition.

 ### How to install